NicoDevStuff/Nvim-Config/README.md

 * Go into [lua/plugins/init.lua](https://github.com/NicoDevStuff/nvim-config/blob/main/lua/plugins/init.lua)
 * Add another line like this: use '{PLUGIN-URL}'
 * Then lastly restart neovim and run ``` :PackerSync ``` to sync the plugins
-* Optionally, you have to `
+* Optionally, you have to:
 ```lua
 require('{PACKAGE-NAME}')
 ```
-to use the plugin (for more information, RTFM!)
+* to use the plugin (for more information, RTFM!)

 ### Have fun!